 Breaking Bread with Neighbors

-With five daughters and a son (Anci), the Perl household was bustling.
+With five daughters and a son (Anci), the Perl household was rarely quiet.
 Most of the activity centered around the large kitchen where Rose cooked throughout the day.
 A smaller adjacent room was used for baking breads and pastries.
 Jewish holidays were festive and exciting, and often included Wolf’s gentile friends and business associates as well as boys from the Yeshiva.

 On the Passover holiday, the family gathered at the long dining table for the Seder meal, a traditional feast celebrating the liberation of the ancient Jews from slavery in Egypt.
 The family’s ornate and expensive Rosenthal dishes, which Wolf had purchased while in Germany on business, were brought out at such times.
 Wolf had in fact made many trips to Germany, where he purchased most of the machinery used in his plant.
-Being enamored of the country, Wolf had named his youngest, Fritzi, following a popular German name at the time, Fritz.
+Being enamored of the country, Wolf had named his youngest, Fritzi, after a popular German name at the time, Fritz.

 A Joining of Two Worlds